mrjjwright/systematic/README.md

 - **VSCode native UI** - Transformer is built using sophisticated table views, lists, tables, search, files, tasks and more supplied from vscode.
 - **Shareable .trans files** - Programs are saved in *.trans files which drive transformer and are editable in a text file by AI or huamns.
 Trans files package context and or operations as reusable sharable files via git or any other means.

-## Control and Context
+# Technical Foundation

+Content and context are fundamental to how computers process information - they form the building blocks of all software operations.
+This foundation has several key aspects:

-Context changes constantly and must be precisely presented to our minds and intelligent assistants.
+- **Content Tracking**: Content changes constantly and must be precisely tracked.
+While computers can process these changes very quickly, traditional systems often fail to maintain a clear record of what changed and why.

-Computers process information very straightforwardly in ways that CAN be tracked but are often NOT.

-Computers are very fast and therefore can change context and information very fast.

-VSCode is good at adaptiing to changing context from your computer at virtually every level, it is not scared of change.

-However with Transformer we want to organize change into discrete steps that can be reversed, reverted, backed up, synced, and all the suble things, but we want that for free in some proven form.

-That form exists between VSCode and git which both underly Transformer.

-One key is the careful programming around files.
-The techniques and patterns needed for that are within VSCode and reused in Transformer, techniques like working copies, which allows VSCode to never lose your work and you don't have to save your files.

-Another key is tracking the content in the files and exchanging them safely with others and branching and merging changes to that content.
-This is all brought by git, which cyrpotgraphically hashes and signes the content and tracks it with history and lightweight branching.

-And yet another key is that the integration between VSCode and git needs to be good if we are to have a chance of semi proffesionals actually using git to exchange content.

-Transformer needs to work for semi professionals and bring together the above concepts and more into very easy to understand concepts for the human user of Transformer, who we want to feel very empowered, coherent, and flowy

-So Transformer adds a new viewlet to VSCode to accomplish this.
-The most basic viewlet in VSCode is the `Explorer` viewlet which shows a tree of files and folders in the current workspace.
-For `Transformer` the most basic viewlet is the `Control` viewlet.
+- **Context Management**: Context goes beyond just file contents - it includes everything from system states to user inputs to program settings.
+Complexity on the computer crosses several layers and hundreds of interconnected code pieces in order to provide the sophistatated experiences users expect from modern computers and AI.

+These 2 things present complexity.
+That complexity comes in 2 forms:

+## UI Complexity

+Many modern web applications have very minimal complexity in the UI layer and most of the complexity is managed in the database.
+The modern relational database powers 70% of web applications.

+While native apps have increasing complexity that provides sophisticated experiences, and so do games, web apps have fallen behind for the most part with notable exceptions like Figma, Gmail, and other high powered web apps.

+Most of these high powered applications have embraced the complexity with bigger more custom codebases that use the full power of modern languages.
+This is also precisely what VSCode does with embracing Javascript fully via Typescript.
+VSCode has already achieved the high powered success on which Transformer is built.

+Web apps that are not high powered like React apps, and other modern framework apps, simply rely on the database for most of the real complexity of the application, a wise choice.
+The React component API surface area is an example of something that simplifies the UI layer for this reason but it also prevents really powerful performant modular apps.

+## Process, Change, Syncing, Versions, Collaboration, oh my!

+To cut to the chase, git solves virtually all of this and has proven itself to be the perfect solution for managing complexity in software development, which is arguably one of the most complex human activities in terms of the demands on collaboration, change, and process.

+Yet most modern semi professionals do not work on top of git.

+Yes, you say, because git is too complex!

+Most users who gto an ATM, use a modern safe double ledger transactional system, even if they can't understand it.
+It would be not safe not to.

+Most semi professional users should be working on top of and collaborating with git, but they are not.

+Because our current tools do not make it easy to do so.

+We need the ATMS of git.

+So therefore another crucial key to managing complexity of all kinds lies in the integration between VSCode and git, which together provide several crucial capabilities:

+1. **Smart File Handling**: VSCode's working copy system ensures you never lose work, eliminating the need for manual saving.
+This system, proven in production use, is leveraged and extended by Transformer.

+2. **Content Versioning**: Git provides cryptographic content tracking, enabling:
+   - Safe file exchange between users
+   - History tracking with branching
+   - Secure content signing
+   - Lightweight branching and merging

+3. **Seamless Integration**: The connection between VSCode and git must be robust and intuitive, especially for semi-professional users who need to exchange content without deep git expertise.

+4. **Discrete Operations**: Transformer builds on top of VSCode and git and organizes all changes into discrete, trackable operations.
+The state of the workspace and it's files and hence the underlying git repository and its content is tracked and can be queried at any time.

+# The Bridge to Users

+While these technical capabilities are powerful, their primary value lies in making sophisticated development workflows accessible to semi-professional users - people who need to create and automate workflows but aren't full-time developers.
+These users require powerful tools but often lack deep technical expertise in areas like git operations and content tracking.

+This creates a specific challenge: How do we expose the power of git-based content tracking and VSCode's technical capabilities while making them approachable?
+The solution needs to:

+- Hide technical complexity while preserving functionality
+- Provide clear visibility into what's happening
+- Make complex operations intuitive
+- Maintain all the benefits of our technical implementation

+Improving on top of VSCode's already proven visual workflows emerge as the natural solution to this challenge.
+They provide a familiar way to understand and control complex operations without requiring deep technical knowledge.
+By presenting git operations, content tracking, and automation through a visual interface, we can make these powerful tools accessible while maintaining their sophistication.

+A viewlet, which are VSCode's main sidebar tabs, is the natural choice for this interface because it integrates seamlessly with VSCode's existing patterns, provides persistent visibility of key controls, and allows users to manage complex operations through familiar tree views, panels, and buttons.
+This approach leverages VSCode's proven UI patterns while creating a dedicated space for Transformer's unique capabilities.

+The goal is for semi-professional users to feel empowered, working with a coherent, flowing interface that make complex operations feel natural and intuitive.
+By bringing together VSCode's technical capabilities with git's content tracking in an accessible interface, we can sculpt a platform where users can focus on automating their content and context rather than the underlying technology.

 ## `Control` Viewlet

-The `Control` viewlet sits in the coveted sidebar position and controls Transformer with 4 vertically layed out view panes:
+The `Control` viewlet sits in the coveted sidebar position and controls Transformer with 3 vertically layed out view panes:

 ### **Program**

 The Program view is where users see and interact with their operations - the building blocks of automation in Transformer.
 Think of operations as individual steps in your workflow, like "show a message" or "create a file".
 These operations need to be:

-- Organized in a clear hierarchy
+- Organized in a clear hierarchy.
-- Easy to run on demand
+- Easy to run in response to context changes or manually, which itself is a context change
 - Tracked so you can see their status
 - Displayed in a user-friendly way

-To implement this efficiently, we leveraged an existing VSCode system that already handles these exact needs: the testing framework.
+To implement this efficiently, we leveraged an existing VSCode system that already handles these exact needs: the testing contribution, contributed at path `src/vs/workbench/contrib/testing`.
 While this might seem surprising at first, consider the parallels:

-- Just as tests are organized in a tree (like "Frontend Tests > Login Tests > Test Valid Password"), operations in Transformer are organized hierarchically
+- Just as tests are organized in a tree inside the `Testing` explorer viewlet (like "Frontend Tests > Login Tests > Test Valid Password"), operations in Transformer are organized hierarchically
 - Just as tests can be run on demand, operations need to be triggered when needed
 - Just as tests have states (passing/failing/running), operations have execution states
 - Just as tests need a clear UI to display and manage them, operations need a similar interface

+What is a bit different is that operations have parameters.
+Each operation in the `Program` view can have parameter nodes that define its behavior.
+Parameters link to context keys, where state is stored between operations, or other operations in the case of jumps or conditional logic.

-This is why Transformer adapts VSCode's testing infrastructure, specifically the `ITestItem` interface and `Testing Explorer` UI.
-We've taken this proven system and repurposed it:
+This is why Transformer takes VSCode's proven testing infrastructure,and repurposed it:
-- The "test explorer" becomes our "operation explorer"
+- The `Testing` viewlet becomes is moved to the `Program` viewpane in the Transformer `Control` viewlet
-- "Running a test" becomes "executing an operation"
+- "Running a test" becomes "running an operation" or "running the whole program"
-- "Test results" become "operation results"
+- "Test results" become "Program results"
+- We can utilize the testing contribution's: 2 "projections", a list or tree projection onto the view, a way for users to see the operations.

+These are just examples, there are dozens of ways to utlize the testing contribution.
+The mapping is clear and easy to understand and since the testing contribution is designed to be very generic anyway, it works well with Transformer's needs.

 The beauty of this approach is that we get a robust, well-tested system for managing our operations, complete with:
 - A hierarchical tree view for organizing operations